getherbert/docs/messages.md

 # Messages

 Messages are used to show a User of the plugin some information.
 They have three types: `success`, `warning` or `error`.
-These messages will be displayed at the top of the Wordpress admin area.
+These messages will be displayed at the top of the WordPress admin area.
 Messages can be used anywhere in the plugin.

 ### Adding a Success Message